turingschool/front-end-curriculum/lessons/module-2/introduction-to-sass.md

 One of the main benefits of Sass is having the ability to split your codebase across several CSS files without impacting **PERFORMANCE** - which brings us to the use of `@import` with Sass.

 You may remember the [`@import`](https://developer.mozilla.org/en-US/docs/Web/CSS/@import) CSS at-rule that can be used to import style rules from other style sheets when you were working with CSS in Mod 1.
-However, it's okay if you don't - as the use of this at-rule is typically a code smell/bad practice since it blocks parallel downloads of CSS files (each time you use `@import` it creates another HTTP request.
+However, it's okay if you don't - as the use of this at-rule is typically a code smell/bad practice since it blocks parallel downloads of CSS files (each time you use `@import` it creates another HTTP request).

 In the world of Sass, the `@import` directive works differently - which is important to know.
 Although `@import` is still used to require/import other stylesheets into other files, Sass will simply combine imported sheets into one final CSS file that is served to the browser, making it so multiple HTTP requests aren't made.